meffie/virt-up/README.rst

 ========

 **virt-up** reads settings for INI formatted configuration files.
-The following files are read in order, if they exist.
+The following files are read in order, when present.

 * ``/etc/virt-up/settings.cfg``
 * ``$XDG_CONFIG_HOME/virt-up/settings.cfg`` (``$XDG_CONFIG_HOME`` is ``$HOME/.config`` if not set)